INFORMSJoC/2023.0108/README.md

 ## Description

-The goal of this software is to compare the effectiveness of methods for solving bilevel programs.
+The goal of this repository is to illustrate the effectiveness of solving bilevel programs based on the lower-level Mond-Weir duality.

 ## Repository Structure

 ### Code

-This paper solves the bilevel programs based on four methods, namely, MDP, eMDP, MPCC, and WDP, and use both direct and relaxation methods, respectively.
+This paper solves the bilevel programs by direct and relaxation methods of four reformulations, namely, MDP, eMDP, MPCC, and WDP.

-The folder code contains four types of files: generation of linear bilevel programs( [problem](code/problem) ), objective functions ( [fun](code/fun) ), constraints, and main programs.
+The folder [code](code) contains four types of files: generation of linear bilevel programs( [problem](code/problem) ), objective functions ( [fun](code/fun) ), constraints, and main programs.
 An example is as follows:

 - [main_MDP](code/main_MDP) is the main program that solves the bilevel programs by the MDP direct method.